nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   ![Bikanel Chest](https://i.imgur.com/trJVLUu.png)

   If you happen to come across a weapon like Mage Masher before Bikanel then I highly suggest you skip this.
 Getting this chest guarantees you 1-2 encounters that you have to run away from.
 This is very subjective but it saved me a couple of times where this chest saved me from being short of money by calm lands (Minimum Bribe is 35k per Flan and I would have gotten 65k if it weren't for this chest.)
 Also bribing amount is purely RNG so even if you got the minimum amount of money it doesn't guarantee you getting 24 Fire Gems from the Flans.

+## Mana Spheres
+  A minimum encounter Kilika and a MRR Encounter Count w/o the Mana Sphere monsters can lead to this kind of problem.
+So if you're gunning down for encounters in MRR I suggest you get the fights with the Red Elements in MRR and the Lightning Flan in Old Road.
+If you have an extra grenade I suggest you throw it on the encounters with Aerouge's (Flying Red Guys) at the Thunder plains, or buy 1 more after.